birwin0000/notable-tour/README.md

 ```

 # Bugs
-- [ ] If HTMLElement is larger than screen, the scrollto element hides the arrow and text
+- [x] If HTMLElement is larger than screen, the scrollto element hides the arrow and text (Scrollto the TextBox)
-- [ ] If Screen is small, the TextBox gets pushed to the left of the screen
+- [x] If Screen is small, the TextBox gets pushed to the left of the screen (Hide the arrow and reposition text box)

 # Backlog
+- [ ] Provide Example from README
+- [ ] Font Selection
 - [ ] Autostart Tour with tracking cookies
+- [ ] Implement CSS
-- [ ] Font Selection
+- [ ] Themes
 - [ ] Responsive with two regions (top/bottom) and direct
 arrow
-- [ ] Provide Example from README
 - [ ] Animation
     - [ ] Highlighted area moves from one area to another
     - [ ] Additional characters animated